clojuredatascience/clojuredatascience.github.io/resources/templates/md/pages/about.md

  :layout :page
  :page-index 0
  :navbar? true}

-This is the website for **Clojure for Data Science**, a forthcoming book from Packt publishers written by [Henry Garner](http://henrygarner.com).
-This website will be updated with more information prior to publication.
+This website was created to support the book [Clojure for Data Science](https://www.packtpub.com/big-data-and-business-intelligence/clojure-data-science), a Packt book written by [Henry Garner](http://henrygarner.com).

+It is now irregularly updated with news from the world of data science, machine learning and statistics that has caught the author's attention.
+See also the book's [Twitter account](https://twitter.com/cljds).

-For enquiries, please email [henry@henrygarner.com](mailto:henry@henrygarner.com).
+For all enquiries and content suggestions, please email [henry@henrygarner.com](mailto:henry@henrygarner.com).

+_Henry Garner, 2018._